-“Now is the time to act, before a cyclone is on the doorstep and you've been left without enough time to prepare yourself, your family, or your home.”
+Northern Territory Emergency Service Director, Andrew Warton, said now is the time for everyone to act, before a cyclone is on the doorstep — and you've been left without enough time to prepare yourself, your family, or your home.

 "In certain circumstances it may take up to 72 hours for help to arrive after a significant event.
-“Ensure you have an up to date emergency kit, and that your kit is able to sustain you and each member of your family for 3 days or more,” he said.
+Ensure you have an up to date emergency kit, and that your kit is able to sustain you and each member of your family for three days or more," said Mr Warton.

 The tropical cyclone season runs from 1 November to 30 April.

-Tropical cyclone warnings and information www.bom.gov.au/weather/cyclone
+- Tropical cyclone warnings and information

 - Updates on the El Niño Southern Oscillation